-Welcome to the home of the Boston University Family Medicine Global Health Collaborative.
+Welcome to the home of the Boston University Global Health Collaborative.
 Through this initiative, the Boston University Department of Family Medicine has reaffirmed its commitment to improving health access and supporting the provision of primary care services for the underserved around the world.

 Every person has a competent and well-trained primary care team caring for them regardless of age, gender, ethnicity, geographic locale, economic status, disease burden or health status.

-In order to accomplish our mission, we will partner with local organizations and institutions to engage in capacity building and health system strengthening by engaging in the following key activities:
+In order to accomplish our mission, we partner with local organizations and institutions to engage in capacity building and health system strengthening by engaging in the following key activities:

 - Partnering with and developing future health care leaders to be champions for primary care